-Section 1008.25, F.S., provides certain requirements for school district Student Progression Plans.
+Section 1008.25, F.S., provides certain requirements for school district student progression plans.
 The intent is to base promotion, in part, on proficiency in reading, writing, science and mathematics.
 School districts must:

-- establish standards for evaluating how well students master the established state standards. - establish expected levels of performance for student progression at each grade, as defined by the Commissioner, for students in reading, writing, science and mathematics based on achievement of the appropriate established state standards/benchmarks, with acceptable levels of performance on the FCAT/FSA at grade levels 3 5 and on the district's standardized assessment in Kindergarten through Grade 2, below which a student must receive remediation or be retained. - provide remediation through an intervention plan Progress Monitoring Plan, focusing on diagnosed needs until the student is remediated.
+- establish standards for evaluating how well students master the established state standards. - establish expected levels of performance for student progression at each grade, as defined by the Commissioner, for students in reading, writing, science and mathematics based on achievement of the appropriate established state standards/benchmarks, with acceptable levels of performance on the FCAT/FSA at grade levels 3 5 and on the district's standardized assessment in kindergarten through Grade 2, below which a student must receive remediation or be retained. - provide remediation through a Progress Monitoring Plan an intervention plan, focusing on diagnosed needs until the student is remediated.

-In order to meet state requirements for adequate progress, a School District of Santa Rosa County Progress Monitoring Plan (PMP) an intervention plan must be implemented with identified low performing students.
-This Plan plan is a document developed along with a child's parents to assist the student in meeting the expectations of proficiency.
-When a student fails to attain the specified District district or state levels of performance for student progression on District district or state assessments, the District district has four three options:
+In order to meet state requirements for adequate progress, a school district of Santa Rosa County Progress Monitoring Plan (PMP) must be implemented with identified low performing students.
+This plan is a document developed along with a child's parents to assist the student in meeting the expectations of proficiency.
+When a student fails to attain the specified district or state levels of performance for student progression on district or state assessments, the district has three (3) options:

 - 1. Remediate before the beginning of the next school year and promote; - 2.
-Promote and remediate during the following school year with more intensive intervention;

-- Retain and remediate with a program and strategies specified in a revised Progress Monitoring Plan intervention plan; - 4 Retain and remediate in a different program.
+Promote and remediate during the following school year with more intensive intervention; - Retain and remediate with a program and strategies specified in a revised Progress Monitoring Plan; intervention plan. - 4.
+Retain and remediate in a different program.